Site Plan Requirements

-Anytime a structure or use is added to a property (such as fence, shed, parking, addition, house, etc) an accurate site plan or professional survey is required to determine if the project meets all Zoning Code requirements.
+Anytime a structure or use is added to a property (such as fence, shed, parking, addition, house, chicken coop, etc.) an accurate site plan or professional survey is required to determine if the project meets all Zoning Code requirements.
 Site plans are subject to Zoning Review.

 Note: Allegheny County Real Estate website maps and Google satellite maps are not accurate enough to meet the site plan requirement.

-Anyone who can draw straight lines with a ruler and measure accurately can draw a site plan with the right tools and information.
+Anyone can draw a site plan with the right tools and information.